 Spicy Cilantro Shrimp only takes eight minutes to make!
-Eight minutes for an amazingly delicious dish!
+Eight minutes for the best shrimp dish ever!
 Whomever you serve this to will wonder how in the world you made this "secret sauce" and they will keep coming back for more.

-Here’s the deal. . . this sauce has essentially three ingredients, takes about two minutes to prepare, and it tastes incredibly special.
+This sauce has essentially three ingredients, takes about two minutes to prepare, and it tastes incredibly special.

 The fresh cilantro with the spicy Sambal Oelek, are a perfect balance to the shrimp, which is naturally on the sweet side.